 The dam is comprised of seven large steel cylinders, or rollers, hence the “Roller Dam.”
 It was designed to keep the level of water behind the dam constant and prevent flooding the nearby railroad tracks.
 Water was turned into the Government High Line Canal at the Congressional Dedication on June 29, 1915.
 It was the successful solution to make the Grand Valley into one of the most productive agricultural regions in Colorado and the Intermountain West.

-The Veteran’s Memorial Community Center in Palisade was filled with an overflowing crowd for the “dam birthday party” to celebrate this wonderful dam which provides irrigation water for 50,000 acres in the Grand Valley.
+The Veteran’s Memorial Community Center in Palisade was filled with an overflowing crowd for the “dam birthday party” held in June 2015 to celebrate this wonderful dam which provides irrigation water for 50,000 acres in the Grand Valley.
 The Palisade Historical Society was successful in shining a light on this important, though lesser known, diversion dam which uses Colorado River water to grow food locally.

 The fun event featured interesting and historical information about the “Roller Dam” and Government Highline Canal with 43 entries in a “Dam Art Show,” speakers, highlighted by Congressman Scott Tipton, information booths, documentaries and videos about the Roller Dam and the Colorado River, as well as our “mobile museum” with never-seen-before historic photos.